- Office of Student AffairsOffice of Student Affairs

 Amherst College Honor Code

-Amherst College, as a place of teaching and learning dedicated to promoting intellectual and social growth in its students, depends for its effective operation on the personal concern of its members for each other and on the concern of all to maintain the community standards of conduct set forth by the Honor Code.
+Amherst College depends on the personal concern of its members for each other, and on the concern of all, to maintain the community standards of conduct set forth by the Honor Code.
 It is each student's responsibility to contribute to an environment of trust that protects the freedom of all to exchange ideas and to grow.
 Only in such trust and freedom will it be possible for students to live together and learn from one another.

 The Amherst College Honor Code consists of the Statement of Intellectual Responsibility, the Statement of Respect for Persons, the Statement of Freedom of Expression and Dissent and the Statement of Student Rights.
 The Honor Code is collectively shaped and upheld by students, faculty and staff.